 The Supreme Court of the United States has granted certiorari in Atlantic Richfield Co. v.
-Gregory A. Christian et al. 17-1498 to address whether state statutes requiring remediation in addition to or inconsistent with what is required by the Comprehensive Environmental Response, Compensation, and Liability Act (“CERCLA”) are preempted, whether landowners not named as potentially responsible parties are preempted from pursuing potentially responsible parties after the EPA has selected a remedy, and whether state law remedies that are additional to and inconsistent with EPA’s selected remedy are preserved under CERLCA’s savings clauses.
+Gregory A. Christian et al. 17-1498 to address whether state statutes requiring remediation in addition to or inconsistent with what is required by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) are preempted, whether landowners not named as potentially responsible parties are preempted from pursuing potentially responsible parties after the Environmental Protection Agency (EPA) has selected a remedy and whether state law remedies that are additional to and inconsistent with EPA’s selected remedy are preserved under CERLCA’s savings clauses.

 The petitioner for certiorari, Atlantic Richfield Company, is remediating the former Anaconda Smelter Superfund Site, one of the world’s largest copper smelters for over 100 years.
 The respondents are a class of plaintiffs who brought suit under Montana state law for “restoration claims” for lead and arsenic contamination to their property.
 The Montana Supreme Court held that the plaintiffs could pursue their restoration claims which would require remediation above and beyond EPA’s selected remedy.
 Atl.
 Richfield Co. v.
 Montana Second Judicial Dist.
 Court, 408 P.3d 515, 517, cert. granted sub nom.
 Atl.
 Richfield Co. v.
 Christian (U.S. June 10, 2019).